karambarakat/cms_for_rust/README.md

 # Why Not SeaORM
 I worked with SeaORM for a while, before I decided to do this. there are many issues I tried to solve here.

+I think ORMs in general focus on the wrong level of abstract, here I'm trying to build a Content Management System, but there is an ORM-like API too.

 To summarize I think this crate is more flexible and convienient than SeaORM, to list few differences:

 1. Out of the box migration. (see Migration)